 To get rid of static interference in your audio interface, you need to check that your cables are balanced, that your interface has a shunt attached to it, and that all AC devices attached to your circuit are switched off.
-Then all devices that produce RF signals need to be in a Faraday cage.
+Then, put all devices that produce RF signals in a Faraday cage.

 There are several things to check and configure when removing static from your audio interface.
-The static does not come from the audio interface itself but rather from components of your audio setup.
-I’ve listed the steps to take to figure out what could be at fault when regarding noise in your interface at the end of this article.
+The static does not come from the audio interface itself, but rather from components of your audio setup.

 Plug everything into one socket, and lastly, you need to check that all AC devices are turned off in your home, and any devices close to your recording equipment are not putting out RF signals.